 In fact, such a trend is now becoming evident in the United States, where federal authorities have admitted that substance abuse and drug overdose have reached an alarming level.
 In the same way, America will be hard-pressed to deal with the problem because the country is just unprepared, warned Dr. Sharma.

 More Challenges To Hurdle

 Another source of worry for behavioral care providers is the tendency of insurance companies to treat mental cases differently.
 As things stand now, it is harder to win approval for a patient to get comprehensive coverage, but it’s not a problem for other medical conditions.
-It’s easy to see that discrimination is in effect, Dr. Sharma complained.
+It’s easy to see that discrimination is in effect, Dr. Tonmoy Sharma, author and mental health specialist, complained.